pizthewiz/PonyExpress/README.md

 ## General
 - OSC 1.1 over UDP with support for most 1.1 data types: Integer, Float, String, Blob, True, False, Null, Impulse and Timetag
 - OSC messages can be sent to an IPv4 or IPv6 IP address, a symbolic hostname like _localhost_, ZeroConf hostname like _one-eyed-jacks.local._ or a hostname like _audrey.horne.dk_
-- Integer and Float arguments are defined in NSNumbers, String as an NSString and Blob as NSData
+- Integer and Float arguments are defined in NSNumbers, String as an NSString, Blob as NSData and Timetag as NSDate
 - Pony Express makes use of [Automatic Reference Counting](http://clang.llvm.org/docs/AutomaticReferenceCounting.html) (ARC)
 - many items remain to be implemented inlcuding but not limited to OSC bundles, ZeroConf advertising, and querying. please see the [TODO](https://github.com/pizthewiz/PonyExpress/blob/master/TODO.md) for more info